havenwood/xpool/README.md

 the least amount of work is the subprocess who will have the next unit of work put onto its message queue.
 The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

 __EXAMPLES__

 _1._

-A demo of how you would schedule a unit of work:
+A demo of how to schedule a unit of work:

 ```ruby
 #